Before I Fall (film): Filming

 Principal photography on the film began on November 16, 2015, in Squamish, British Columbia, where they filmed at Quest University.
 Shooting also took place in and around Vancouver.
 Filming ended on December 19, 2015.

 Release

-In May 2016, Open Road Films acquired U.S distribution rights to the film.
+In May 2016, Open Road Films acquired U.S. distribution rights to the film.
 Before I Fall had its world premiere at the Sundance Film Festival on January 21, 2017.
 The film was originally scheduled to be released on April 7, 2017, but was moved up to March 3.
 It also screened in Italy at Giffoni Film Festival on July 18, 2017.

 Home media

 The film was released on DVD and Blu-ray on May 30, 2017, in the United States by Universal Pictures Home Entertainment.

 Reception

 Box office

-Before I Fall grossed $12.2 million in the United States and Canada and $6.7 million in other territories for a worldwide gross of $18.9 million.
+Before I Fall made $12.2 million in the United States and Canada and $6.7 million in other territories for a worldwide gross of $18.9 million.

 In the United States and Canada, Before I Fall opened alongside The Shack and Logan, and was projected to gross around $4 million in its opening weekend.
 It ended up opening to $4.69 million.
 In its second weekend the film grossed $3.1 million, dropping just 34% and again finishing 6th at the box office.